siucacm/Resume-Workshop/README.md

 - All companies have different cultures so figure that out.

 #### At the pitch

+- Should of done research on the company
 - Show you can add value and are capable to deliver consistently
-- Ask questions about their product, their stack etc.
+- Ask questions about their product, their tech stack, etc.
 - You have to show initiative
-- Since this is 2017, you need to show that you want to be working for that company and want to stay there.
+- Since this is 2019, you need to show that you want to be working for that company and want to stay there.
 Software engineers move around a lot.
 No company wants to invest in talent and later lose it.
 - Eg: "I am interested in databases.
 I noticed you use database X. How do you solve problem Y?
 Why not use Z?"
 - If totally out of words you can ask something general like "What is a typical work day like?" or "What is ratio of managers to developers?"
 "How many meetings a week?"